 Common in Japanese cuisine, a Bento Box is a container which holds single-portion takeout food or a home-packed meal.
 Containers often have dividers to separate each component.
 In recent years, the Bento Box craze has taken over the market in restaurants and in retail stores – manufacturers are creating more and more unique containers designed for consumers to make their own Bento Box meals at home.
 If you’re looking for a way to add variety to your day, building a Bento Box lunch may be perfect for you.

-Check out these ideas for inspiration:
+Check out these ideas for healthy lunchbox recipes:

-The “healthy-food-is-fun” Bento
+The “Healthy-Food-is-Fun” Bento

 Step 1: Make a creative sandwich – use a cookie cutter to make a peanut butter and jelly or hummus and veggie sandwich more fun for little eyes